mattduffy/exiftool/readme.md

 There are a few options to choose what metadata is extracted from the file:
 - using default options, including a pre-configured shortcut
-- override the default shortcut name with a different one (alread added to the exiftool.config file)
+- override the default shortcut name with a different one (already added to the exiftool.config file)
 - adding additional [Exiftool Tags](https://exiftool.org/TagNames/index.html) to extract beyound those included in the default shortcut

 ```javascript